DARC

 Rick Bradham

 Rick began cycling in 1971 and participated in his first race in 1973 as an Intermediate, a level below Juniors at that time.
 During the summer of 1976, he rode 4250 miles across the US.
-He graduated from North Carolina Wesleyan College, participating in the bicycle team and was also the Director of the Team.
+He graduated from North Carolina Wesleyan College, participating on the bicycle team and was also the Director of the Team.
 Racing experience includes road races, criteriums and time trials.
 He has worked in the industry with positions in retail, Shimano for 11 years and Schwinn for four years.
+During his time in the industry he was involved with some of Shimano's major growth and innovations.
 Rick stopped riding after moving to Asheville in 1998.
 In 2001, he began riding again and his passion for cycling was reignited.
+A lot has changed in cycling since Rick began.
+At that time gear selection was 2 x 5, kits were all wool, cleats were nailed on leather soled shoes, some jerseys had 5 pockets (two in the front) and water bottle cages were sometimes mounted on the handlebars.
 You will find Rick enjoying the roads around Asheville.
 Rick lives in downtown Asheville, is self-employed, and has one son living in Vail, CO.

 Copyright © 2026 DARC - Downtown Asheville Racing Club, All Rights Reserved.